Unconventional superconductivity mediated by exciton density wave fluctuations

+For the predicted nodal superconductors, a direct signature is the characteristic `V-shape' of the density of states from scanning tunneling microscopy (STM)~\cite{oh2021evidence,kimh2022ttg}.
+With the dual gate setup obstructing easy access the sample surface, a single-gate setup (that simultaneously tunes both density and bias potential) with an exposed top layer would allow a portion of the superconducting phase diagram to be directly imaged.
+In addition, measurements of the superfluid stiffness -- via recently developed kinetic inductance techniques (see Refs. \cite{banerjee2025superfluid, tanaka2024superfluidstiffnessflatbandsuperconductivity}) -- would also indicate the gapless BdG spectrum from its linear-in-temperature scaling behavior (in the clean limit \cite{Hirschfeldpenetrationdepth,patri2025familymultilayergraphenesuperconductors}).

-We close with a discussion of promising future research directions related to our work.
-We have presented two forms of superconductivity -- one arising due to Goldstone fluctuations and another due to quantum critical fluctuations -- that can be realized at zero temperature.
+\textit{Outlook.---} The two forms of superconductivity -- one arising due to Goldstone fluctuations and another due to quantum critical fluctuations -- can be realized at zero temperature.
 A natural direction to explore would be finite temperature energy competition between the two superconductors (for instance, the critical temperature $T_c$ of each and the dependence on $n, V_b$).
-Studying the energetic competition between the two superconductors and potential phase transitions between them could also be an avenue for future exploration.
+It would also be interesting to incorporate dynamical screening effects to examine the magnitude of suppression of the exciton onset temperature, as compared to the zero-momentum exciton condensate \cite{PhysRevLett.133.056501}.

 Recent experiments have presented evidence for the existence of a Fermi liquid state of trions (bound state of a fermion and an exciton)~\cite{nguyen2023degeneratetrionliquidatomic}.
-It would be interesting to incorporate trions in our framework, which would provide an alternate route for the excitons to become gapped by starting from the exciton condensed phase (as studied in the cold-atom context in Ref.~\cite{altman2012}).
-In particular, some of the condensed excitons could bind with an electron or a hole to form a trion Fermi sea state and effectively withdraw from participating in the condensate.
-If the trion Fermi sea becomes sufficiently large, it could completely gap out the excitons.
-Understanding the energetic competition of this alternate instability, in relation to the aforediscussed superconductivity, would be an interesting direction for future work.
+It would be interesting to incorporate trions in our framework (expected to become important for hole-electron densities of the ratio $p=2n$ \cite{nguyen2023degeneratetrionliquidatomic}), which would provide an alternate route for the excitons to become gapped by starting from the exciton condensed phase (as studied in the cold-atom context in Ref.~\cite{altman2012}).

-Finally, the possibility for exciton driven correlated phenomena has also been observed in compensated twisted double bilayer graphene \cite{ghosh2022evidencecompensatedsemimetalelectronic}, where the formation of a finite-momentum exciton condensate heralds non-Fermi liquid instabilities about the transition \cite{ghorai_2023}.
-It would be intriguing to examine whether unconventional superconductivity may also triggered in this system.
+Finally, it would be intriguing to examine whether analogous unconventional superconductivity may be triggered in compensated twisted double bilayer graphene, where finite-momentum exciton condensates have been discussed~\cite{ghosh2022evidencecompensatedsemimetalelectronic,ghorai_2023}.